Hyundai Creta: Russia

 The Russian market Creta (codename: SU2r) was unveiled in June 2021, sporting a revised front and rear end compared to the Indian and Chinese versions of the Creta/ix25.
 It carries petrol engine options from the previous generation, which are 1.6-litre with a power output of 123 PS and 2.0-litre with 149 PS, with all-wheel-drive optional for both engine choices.
 Trim levels offered are Prime, Classic, Family, Lifestyle and Prestige, as well as the Special Edition version.
 Production commenced on 1 July 2021 at the Saint Petersburg plant.

 Amid the 2022 Russian invasion of Ukraine, production at the Saint Petersburg plant was halted in March 2022.
 In September 2023, Hyundai sold the Saint Petersburg factory to an unnamed Russian company.
 In February 2024, the Creta was relaunched as the Solaris HC.
 The plant and the Solaris brand is under possession of AGR Automotive, a subsidiary of Russian company Art-Finans.
-The vehicles are produced from unassembled kits enough to produce around 70,000 vehicles.
+The vehicles are produced from unassembled kits are enough to produce around 70,000 vehicles.